hans-mtz/western-exams/README.md

 quarto use template hans-mtz/western-exams
 ```

-This will install the extension and create a template quarto file that you can use as a starting place for your exam.
+In your terminal, this command will install the extension and create a template quarto file that you can use as a starting place for your exam.

 ## Using